Sun Yang: Early life

 Sun was born on 1 December 1991 in Hangzhou, Zhejiang, China.
 He was named after his parents' surnames.
 Sun is an only child, and his family is athletic.
-His father, Sun Quanhong (孙全洪), was a basketball player for Anhui Tigong and is also tall.
+His father, Sun Quanhong (孙全洪), was a basketball player for Anhui Tigong.
 His mother, Yang Ming (杨明), was a volleyball player for Zhejiang and is a sports coach.
 Sun started swimming in 1998, and his potential was recognised by a teacher at Jinglun Sports School in Hangzhou.